These soft sourdough pumpkin dinner rolls are the perfect way to dress up your holiday table!

 - Turn the dough ball out onto the floured surface and let it rest for a few minutes.

-- Flour the top of the dough lightly and start cutting twenty-four 90g portions.
+- Flour the top of the dough lightly and start cutting twenty-four 90-gram portions.
 Keep each dough portion off to the side on a floured surface.

 - As you are shaping the rolls, add them to your prepared baking pans.
 There should be some space around each roll but not too much as you want them to touch each other once proofed!

-- Once all the rolls have been shaped, cover the baking pans and let the rolls rise at room temperature for 1-3 hours or until doubled in size.
+- Once all the rolls have been shaped, cover the baking pans and let the rolls rise at room temperature for 1 to 3 hours or until doubled in size.

 - Once doubled, preheat your oven to 375℉.